zcyph/coinport/README.md

 **Python**

 This is a Python script, so make sure you have Python installed.
-This was tested with Python 3.9.
+This was tested with Python 3.9 and works in Windows and Linux.

 **Dependencies**

-It is recommended to do this within a virtual environment.
-You'll need to install pycoingecko, pyexcel_ods and termcolor:
+A few things are required in order to run this script.
+After installing Python, do the following commands to install the dependencies.
+It is a good practice to do this within a virtual environment:

 `pip install pycoingecko`